Skip to main content

 Should I seal the railing?

-Like the stair treads, the handrail should also be protected by an additional seal.
-To Seal protects the varnish from the stress of hand perspiration and abrasion.
+Like the steps, the handrail should also be protected with an additional topcoat.
+To Seal protects the varnish from the effects of hand perspiration and abrasion.

 Pro tip: